DevHedronYT/GameDev/Python-Game-Dev/Noveen/README.md

 ## About the Game:
 Ok, so you are on another planet, your job, bust all the ghosts, but with changing ancient weapons of course.
 The game is a platformer made using Pygame and Python

+## Downloading the Game:
+Download the .zip file. unzip it and extract all the items and then get the requirements and run the game

 ## Getting Requirements:

 ```